Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Mistake 8: Rushing the Timeline

 A quality quartz worktop installation is not an overnight process.
 Templating needs to happen after your cabinets are fully installed and level.
 Fabrication takes time.
 Rushing the process increases the risk of measurement errors and poor finish quality.
+For a full walkthrough see what happens on quartz worktop installation day.

-How to avoid this
+How to Avoid This

 Allow at least two to three weeks between templating and installation.
 Book your templating date as soon as your cabinets are fitted.
 If you are working with a builder or kitchen fitter make sure the worktop timeline is factored into the overall project schedule.